Skip to content

 Traditional shadow IT involves business users adopting SaaS tools without IT approval.
 Shadow engineering is fundamentally different:

 • It ships to production.
-A marketing team using unapproved Canva doesn't change your attack surface.
-A developer using an unapproved npm package does.
+A marketing team using an unapproved design tool doesn't change your attack surface.
+A developer using an unapproved npm package does — it executes inside your build and runtime.

 • It's invisible at the procurement layer.
-Developers install open-source packages with npm install, not purchase orders.
+Developers install open-source packages with npm install, not purchase orders, so the usual procurement and vendor-review controls never see them.

 • AI accelerates it.
-AI coding assistants suggest libraries and patterns that developers adopt without explicit evaluation.
+AI coding assistants suggest libraries and patterns that developers adopt without explicit evaluation, often without the developer recognising that a new dependency was introduced at all.

 The Scale of the Problem